charliecalvert/CloudNotes/Assignments/BowerNpm.md

 - [Node Install](http://bit.ly/elven-node-install)

+In particular, check the sections on updating node and updating packages.

 ## Step02: Create Application {#create}

 In the bash shell, navigate to your Git folder.
 Create a nodejs express project called Week02-NpmBower: